SireDestiny/Utrecht-house-ml-deployment/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.py           <- makes project pip installable (pip install -e .)
-├── src                <- Source code for use in this project.
+└── src                <- Source code for use in this project.
-│   │
+    │
-│   ├─ App
+    ├─ App
-│   │  └── app.py      <- Scripts to build the application
+    │  └── app.py      <- Scripts to build the application
-│   │
+    │
-│   ├─ Scoring script  <- Scripts to train and make inference │   │  └── train.py
+    ├─ Scoring script  <- Scripts to train and make inference │  └── train.py
-│   │
+    │
-│   └─ visualization
+    └─ visualization
-│      └──Importance   <-  exploratory and results oriented visual of the feature importance └── tests
+       └──Importance   <-  exploratory and results oriented visual of the feature importance
-    └──test.py         <- unit tests for codes
 ```